LouisLanganay/Workshop-FrontEnd-Epytodo/part 1/SUBJECT.md

 # Creating the login and register pages

-Now that we have set up our React project with TypeScript and integrated Tailwind CSS, let's create our first pages.
+Now that we have set up our React project with JavaScript and integrated Tailwind CSS, let's create our first pages.

 1. Install React Router ``npm install react-router-dom``
 2. Create a new folder named `pages` inside the `src` directory.